vulsdoc/vuls/docs/usage-scan-wordpress.md

 ## Tips

-* If you have some virtual WordPres sites in a server.
+* If you have some virtual WordPress sites in a server.
 * If you want a report of only WordPress without OS packages.